BNewborn/BNewborn.github.io/_posts/2018-4-28-MLB Free Agent Valuations - Blog 2.md

 ## Lessons

 I learned a lot from this project, both in the technical sense as well as from the project management side of data science.
-I feel strongly about recording these lessons, so I am going to save these for my next blog.
-There I want to flesh out some of the lessons and mistakes I made during this process.
+I feel strongly about recording these ideas, so I am going to save these for my next blog.
+There I want to flesh out some of the lessons learned and mistakes made during this process.
 I think this is a crucial step towards improvement, and am excited to track these thoughts as I improve as a Data Scientist

 Thanks!
 Let me know your thoughts or questions, as always